lightstreams-network/docs/content/examples/intellectual-property/_index.md

 +++
-title = "Example DApp e-commerce demo" toc = true weight = 2
+title = "Example DApp document authorizer demo" toc = true weight = 2
 +++

-## What is Lightstreams e-commerce demo dapp?
+## What is the Intellectual Property demo dapp?

-Lightstreams e-commerce demo intends to show case a real world e-commerce application where content creators could offer their intellectual content for selling in a decentralize manner using Lightstreams Smart Vault to guarantee the security and traceability of their published content.
+Lightstreams document authorizer demo intends to show case a real world document authorizer application where content creators could offer their intellectual property for selling in a decentralized manner using Lightstreams Smart Vault to guarantee the security and traceability of their published content.

 ## Nodes

-Lightstreams provides two separate and independent nodes of this e-commerce demo to represent the real decentralization of this DApp.
+Lightstreams provides two separate and independent nodes of this document authorizer demo to represent the real decentralization of this DApp.

 - [Demo Node 1](https://demo.node1.lightstreams.io)